OROBANCHACEAE

 Greek "orobas" = vetch, "anchein" = to strangle.

-New Latin "ludovician" = from Louisiana
+"ludovician" = from Louisiana.

 Broomrape comes from the late Latin name "Rapum genistae".